 Why should you offer flexible working arrangements?

-Boston College Center for Work & Family has conducted a study of the flexible working in six large companies and concluded the following:
+The Boston College Center for Work & Family has conducted a study of flexible working in six large companies and concluded the following:

-- 70% of managers and 87% of employees reported that working a flexible arrangement had a positive or very positive impact on productivity;
+- 70% of managers and 87% of employees reported that working in a flexible arrangement had a positive or very positive impact on productivity;

 - 65% of managers and 87% of employees reported that a flexible working arrangement had a positive or very positive impact on the quality of work;